PranavAchrekar/ToDoApp/README.md

 ### Features:
 * This `todo app` is designed using function based views in `django`.
 * User can perform basic operations like.
-  * Create, Edit, Update, Delete Tasks.
+  * Create, Edit, Update, Delete Tasks
   * Can mark and view tasks as Completed/Incomplete.
 * User Authentication
   * Multi-User login.